Common Area Accidents Apartment and Landlord Liability – 2021

-Thousands of people in the Los Angeles area live in apartment buildings or condo complexes that share common areas like lobbies, elevators, pools, and fitness centers.
-Property owners are responsible for keeping these areas in a reasonably safe condition.
+Thousands of people in the Los Angeles area live in apartment buildings or condo complexes that share common areas like lobbies, elevators, pools, and fitness centers, and other Common Area Accidents.
+Property owners are responsible for keeping these areas in reasonably safe condition.
 When they do not, residents and guests can be severely injured in preventable accidents, including slip and falls, fires, toxic exposure, elevator accidents, pool and spa accidents, and many more.

 Fortunately, California premises liability law allows people who are injured in accidents caused by negligent property owners or managers to recover compensation for their losses, including their medical expenses, lost income, pain and suffering, and lost quality of life.
 To find out whether you have a claim, call us today to discuss your case with a Beverly Hills personal injury lawyer.